 Yes, in Memphis and Houston.
 I’m not sure why.
 I just feel like I fit better.

 How does that experience affect how you interact with people in the store?

 Here I’ve realized that I have a skill with color and putting projects together.
 I see the garment, evaluate the customer’s style, skin tone, eye color and how they accessorize and that helps me put the project together.
-Also I know how it feels to walk into a knit shop and be intimated by the master knitters and not know actually what I need and I don’t want anyone to feel that way when they come into Birdhouse.
+Also I know how it feels to walk into a knit shop and be intimidated by the master knitters and not know actually what I need and I don’t want anyone to feel that way when they come into Birdhouse.
 Making the customer feel like family is so important to me.

 You didn’t always work in the fiber world, what happened before yarn came into your life?